Ljosleidaradeildin/LD_Challengers_Series_1/Rulebook.md

 A team can not intentionally stall the match configuration or intentionally break the match start procedure.

-### 4.2.7 Reschedule Rules
+### 4.2.7 Reschedule Rules 🔴🔴 Input frá Símoni 🔴🔴

-Reschedule requests must be made through each match channel in the [UK & Ireland Circuit Discord](https://ukicircuit.com/league).

-Matches can only be rescheduled within the same week as the initial default day

-Example: If a team wishes to reschedule a game default set to April 28, 2026 20:30 they will only be able to play during the following time frame: April 27, 2026 → May 3, 2026

-All reschedule requests must be approved by an admin.
+1. Default Match Time
+The default match time for the Open Qualifier and Main Event is 19:15 GMT on Tuesdays or Thursdays.
+The only exception is the Grand Final, which is played at 18:00 GMT on a Saturday. 🔴🔴Add 3rd place match 🔴🔴

+2. Schedule Changes & Rescheduling
+Teams are permitted to reschedule their matches.
+However, the Tournament Administration must always ensure that there is at least one match available for broadcast every Tuesday and Thursday.

+3. Requirements for a Rescheduling Request
+Before submitting a request to the Tournament Administration, both teams must fully agree on the new date and time.

+4. How to Submit a Request
+The team captain from the initiating team must post a rescheduling request in the Facebook group: [Insert Link to LD Competitors Group Here].

+The opposing team's captain must then approve the request by replying in the comments to officially signal their team's consent.

+The match is only officially rescheduled once a Tournament Administrator has given the final confirmation.

+5. Deadlines
+Rescheduling requests must be submitted no later than Monday at 12:00 GMT of the week the match is scheduled to take place.
+However, teams are highly encouraged to submit rescheduling requests at their earliest convenience.

+6. Broadcasted Matches
+The official broadcast schedule for Tuesday and Thursday matches will be announced on Monday, immediately after all pending rescheduling requests have been processed.

-### 4.2.8 TeamSpeak
+### 4.2.8 TeamSpeak 🔴🔴

 Players will be using a TeamSpeak server provided by the tournament organizer in order to maintain the integrity of the competition.

 Teams are allowed to have 5 players and a coach during a live game in their TeamSpeak channel.

-All voice comms will be recorded but not shared publicly.

 Teams are eligible to request their own recordings which shall be provided to them via Tournament Officials.

 ### 4.2.9 Match Rules

-Any form of cheating or hacking is strictly forbidden in UKIC matches and will see the player disqualified from the tournament, as well as potentially their team, any act of cheating will be reported to FACEIT.
-Cheating in other tournaments will also subject a player to punishment pending evidence submitted from other Tournament Organizers.
+Any form of cheating or hacking is strictly forbidden in LD matches and will see the player disqualified from the tournament, as well as potentially their team Cheating in other tournaments will also subject a player to punishment pending evidence submitted from other Tournament Organizers.

 Any attempt at gaining an unfair advantage is forbidden, this includes but not limited to:

 Any map exploits - such as bypassing clipping, silent plants, plants outside the intended bomb sites, pixel walking or out of map positioning, interacting through solid objects and unintentional grenade exploits such as the Molotov clipping through vertigo mid and t stairs.
-We follow ESL’s defined list of pixel walks which you can view [here](https://docs.google.com/spreadsheets/d/1PXd_ozvguzCs2bj8bk5WARriC3q5OSfaa6W0V-7h90E/edit?gid=793412616#gid=793412616)
+LD follows ESL’s defined list of pixel walks which you can view [here](https://docs.google.com/spreadsheets/d/1PXd_ozvguzCs2bj8bk5WARriC3q5OSfaa6W0V-7h90E/edit?gid=793412616#gid=793412616)

-movement automations via script or hardware, this includes but not limited to:
+Movement automations via script or hardware, this includes but not limited to:

 - null bind scripts in config files
 - Snap Tap / SOCD, Rappy Snappy or other hardware equivalent

-Intentionally impacting the flow of the game, such as players leaving and re-joining the server to influence player cash, saving in unintended locations, planting the bomb in a position where it is impossible for a counter terrorist to defuse.
+Intentionally impacting the flow of the game, such as players leaving and re-joining the server to influence player cash, saving in unintended locations, planting the bomb in a position where it is impossible to defuse.

 If there is any advantage a team would like clarified please reach out to the admin team.

-### 4.2.10 Round Not Live / “NL”
+### 4.2.10 Round Not Live / “NL” 🔴🔴

 If a player or team is having technical issues at the start of a round they can call “Not Live” or “NL” via the in-game all chat, initiate a Technical Pause and call an Admin.
 This informs the opposition team that a player is having an issue and the current round is invalid.